vonpupp/bgw-dl/CONTRIBUTING.md

 Look through the [GitHub issues][issues] for features.
 Anything tagged with "feature" is open to whoever wants to implement it.

 ### Write Documentation
-Vanguard Boilerplate could always use more documentation, whether as part of the official Vanguard Boilerplate docs, in inline docstrings, or even on the web in blog posts, articles, and such.
+bgw-dl could always use more documentation, whether as part of the official bgw-dl docs, in inline docstrings, or even on the web in blog posts, articles, and such.

 If you have written your own tutorial or review of the software, please consider adding a refferal link to the repository.